-Survey forms or questionnaires are generally not suitable to collect the required data and are therefore not used.
+Survey forms or questionnaires are generally not suitable to collect the required data.

 3.9 Participation in the Survey

 The EAAs are compiled using data from both administrative and non-administrative sources.
 No survey is conducted specifically for this purpose.